Kubernetes Networking with Calico Training Course

 Developing Applications with OpenDaylight

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level SDN developers and software engineers who wish to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) targets intermediate SDN developers and software engineers eager to learn how to build custom SDN applications using OpenDaylight APIs and YANG models to enhance network functionality and scalability.

 By the end of this training, participants will be able to: